 Lead in Drinking Water

-Lead can be found in the service lines (pipes) that connect buildings to the City’s water mains, in solder on copper pipes, and in faucets.
 The presence of lead in New York City drinking water is caused by corrosion, a reaction between the water and the metallic pipes or solder.
 When water comes in contact with plumbing that contains lead, the lead can be absorbed into the water.
 Although this can happen at any time, higher concentrations of lead may be found when the water has not be used for several hours, such as first thing in the morning, or late in the afternoon after getting home from work or school.
 You can minimize the potential for lead exposure by running your tap for 30 seconds or until the water gets noticeably colder before using water for drinking or cooking.

-Although regulations have been put in place to reduce the lead in plumbing, your residence may still contain pipes, solder and fixtures that contain some lead if the were installed before these rules came into effect.
+Although regulations have been put in place to reduce the lead in plumbing, your residence may still contain pipes, solder and fixtures that contain some lead if they were installed before these rules came into effect.
 Even new faucets, fittings, and valves, including those advertised as “lead-free,” may contribute lead to drinking water.
 Under current federal law “lead-free” plumbing components can still have up to 0.25% lead in the surface touching the water.
 Prior to 2014, “lead free” fixtures could have up to 8% lead.
 Consumers should be aware of this when choosing fixtures and take appropriate precautions.

 Before your drinking water goes into the City’s distribution system, we carefully adjust the pH levels of the water to a specific range to lessen the corrosive nature of the water.
 We also add phosphoric acid—a common food preservative—that forms a protective film on household plumbing as the water passes through your pipes.
 These steps minimize the amount of lead that dissolves into water, especially in private homes with lead pipes, fixtures or solder.